 What’s the secret to impress this group?
 Respond to every review.
 Doing so not only shows your customers — and those reading your reviews — that you value feedback, but Reviewers generally share positive experiences about your software, but sometimes they can present criticism.
 We know it’s tempting to only acknowledge great reviews, or quickly defend yourself when things turn negative, but it’s important to be consistent and show that you value all feedback, good or bad.

 When responding to any review, remain professional and polite.
 Work to find the good in every review, acknowledge that first, then offer a solution for the negative — such as how you can connect with unhappy customers offline or by taking accountability for a poor customer service experience.
 You may even be able to win them over, and retain a client who otherwise would have churned.

 Potential customers will be impressed that you took the time to acknowledge each review, which shows how much you value your clients.
 At the end of the day, no business is perfect.
 Showing great customer service makes a stronger impression than a few bad reviews.

 5. Reviews allow you to humblebrag

 One of the best things about reviews is that they are an easy way to let your current customers do the selling for you.
 Think of them as free advertising from real clients.
-In fact, on Gartner Digital Markets, we’ve seen software vendors get a 127 percent boost in traffic to their profile pages by collecting 10 or more reviews.
+In fact, on Gartner Digital Markets, we’ve seen software providers get a 3x boost in product profile pageviews by collecting 10 or more reviews.

 Not sure how to humblebrag?
 Simply show off your recent reviews by proactively sharing them with others.
 The next time you get a 5-star review, consider tagging your user to thank them for their feedback while linking to your reviews page on social media.